-5 easy tricks to polish your text
+5 easy tricks to polish your writing

 After reading this blog post, you will be able to apply them to your text without particularly savvy computer skills or knowledge of the editorial practice.
 They can help writers who are self-publishers, work with professional publishing houses or do not want their text to be publicly available.
 In the end, various levels of editing and proofreading are essential and unavoidable steps in finalising the manuscript, whatever your intended publishing path.